drweasel/ws28/README.md

 ## What's the license?

-Most files are MIT.
-The base64 code is BSD, feel free to pull request some MIT licensed code to replace it.
+All files are under MIT license.

 ## More FAQ